ColinTimBarndt/lezer-tree-visualizer/README.md

 exports two functions, one for directly printing to the console and another one for storing the formatted string (without color formatting).

 This modules supports both native consoles and the web.
-Be sure to use CommonJS for the native version and the ES-module for web color support.
+This library detects if it is run in the browser or Node.

 ## Example